ped-dyn-emp/PeTrack/docs/source/contribute/code_contribution/modify_dependencies.md

 In `.gitlab-ci.yml`, locate the image version defined in the variable `DOCKER_TAG`.
 We version them incrementally (e.g., if the latest is `v1`, change it to `v2`).

 ### 4. Build the image
-- From the petrack root directory, go to the Dockerfile
+- From the PeTrack root directory, go to the Dockerfile
 ```bash
 cd container/ubuntu
 ```